 Hip Internal Rotation and Abduction Muscles

-Glute medius is located on the lateral pelvis, between the anterior superior iliac spine (ASIS) and the posterior superior iliac spine (PSIS).
+Glute medius is located on the lateral pelvis, between the two spiny processes: anterior superior iliac spine (ASIS) at the front of the pelvic bones and the posterior superior iliac spine (PSIS) on the back.
 It attaches to the greater trochanter and fans out into insertion points along the iliac crest.

 Tensor Fascia Latae (TFL)